 Several of Ireland’s leading research centres are embedded in UCC.
 These include:

-In 2010, UCC became the first university in the world to be awarded a Green Flag from the Foundation for Environmental Education
+In addition to its academic and research achievements, UCC places a strong importance on being a sustainability leader.
+In 2010, UCC became the first university in the world to be awarded a Green Flag from the Foundation for Environmental Education.

 UCC is consistently ranked in the top 10 most sustainable universities worldwide in the UI GreenMetric World University Rankings, most recently climbing to 7th place globally in 2022.
 The QS World University Rankings 2023-24 rank UCC 46th in the world for the advancement of sustainability.

 In 2023, UCC celebrated the launch of a new 5-year strategic vision, “Securing Our Future“.
 The strategy identifies five goals for the university, in the areas of Research & Innovation, Student Success, Global Engagement, Our Staff Our Culture, and Our Place Our Footprint.
-These goals are pursued in the context of UCC’s overarching mission to “create and sustain an inclusive environment and culture to enable transformative research and learning for the enrichment of society and stewardship of our planet.
+These goals are pursued in the context of UCC’s overarching mission to “create and sustain an inclusive environment and culture to enable transformative research and learning for the enrichment of society and stewardship of our planet.“

 The UCC team contributing to FreeHydroCells

 The diverse UCC team has significant multidisciplinary experience across multiple departments that are engaged in the sub-nm layer-by-layer growth of novel semiconducting materials; liquid/solid interface optimisation, and electrical, photoelectrical (photoresponse), and photoelectrochemichal characterisation.
-The goal of the UCC team in FreeHydroCells – alongside the other partners in the project is to create and verify materials, cells, subsystems and a final system that will split water to provide hydrogen fuel.
+The goal of the UCC team in FreeHydroCells – alongside the other partners in the project – is to create and verify materials, cells, subsystems and a final system that will split water to provide hydrogen fuel.
 We will focus on novel transition-metal dichalcogenide and transparent conductive oxide materials.

 The UCC team working on FreeHydroCells include: